GraphicsBlast

 #include <stdio.h>

 This header file performs a bit of macro magic.
 In most scenarios, your program actually begins by running a function which looks something like int main(...), known as the entry point.
-However on some platforms this varies.
+However on some platforms this can vary.
 For example Windows expects something like int WinMain(...) for graphical applications, but int main(...) otherwise, while Linux uses int main(...) for either scenario.

 SDL takes care of all of this for us.
 Including SDL_main.h ensures that no matter what kind of entry point a particular platform expects, we can always just write int main(...) in our source code, and it will compile anywhere.
 For this reason, you should only include this header in the file where your entry point is, and your entry point must be exactly int main(int argc, char* argv[]), rather than void main() or int main() or some other variation.